How Does Google Rank Websites?

 - How helpful your content is

 Based on user signals.
 Do users stay reading for a while?
 Or do they quickly bounce back to the result page?
 Do they scroll down and engage with your content?
 Do they click and explore other pages?
+Do they click on your internal links and explore other pages?
+Or do you have broken links that lead them nowhere?
+Is your content genuinely helpful or are you just keyword stuffing?

 - How in-depth your content is